certtools/intelmq/docs/Bots.md

 * `lookup:` no
 * `public:` yes
 * `cache (redis db):` none
 * `description:` TCP is the bot responsible to receive events on a TCP port (ex: from TCP Output of another IntelMQ instance).
+Might not be working on Python3.4.6.

 #### Configuration Parameters: